Skip to main content

 Machine Learning in Finance

 In the coming years, the Organisation for Co-Operation and Development (OECD) forecasts that artificial intelligence will boost the efficiency of financial firms by reducing costs and increasing productivity, as well as allowing for the launch of improved products and services.
-Particular areas of the financial services sector that the OECD suggests will benefit from artificial intelligence and machine learning include:
+Particular areas of the financial services sector that the OECD suggests will benefit from artificial intelligence and machine learning include asset management, credit intermediation, algorithmic trading, and blockchain-based finance.

 There are a variety of machine learning applications that support asset management.
 ML models trained on big data, for example, can offer recommendations for asset allocation, while natural language generation, a relative of natural language processing, can provide analysis and reporting more easily understood by human clients.
 With its ability to quickly play out countless potential scenarios, machine learning can also present opportunities for improved risk management.